 * Tesla was also obsessed with doing everything in multiples of three, hence the 18 napkins, 27 laps around the pool, 3 times around the block, etc., etc., etc.

-The passage above is a modified excerpt from Chapter 3: The Odd Mr. Tesla.
-The book is now into its 7th printing with translations around the world.
+The passage above is a modified excerpt from Chapter 3: The Odd Mr. Tesla in my book, Tesla: The Wizard of Electricity.
+The book is now into its 8th printing with translations around the world.

 See other Tesla posts here.